Cancer incidence and mortality in adults with learning disabilities

 Study findings will contribute towards policy guidance to improve NHS practice around management of adults with intellectual disabilities in health care settings, as well as advising NHS information campaigns around cancer screening programs specifically for those with learning disabilities.

-We are finalizing data analysis and will update this webpage in due course.
-For further information on this research, please contact Angela Henderson.
+We are finalising data analysis and will update this webpage in due course.
+For further information on this research, please contact Professor Deborah Cairns